 Marguerite founded the Congrégation de Notre-Dame.
 It is one of the first uncloistered religious communities of women in the Catholic Church and the first in North America.

 This Congregation is still in existence today.
-The sisters continue Marguerite’s work in eight countries: Canada, United States, Japan, Honduras, Guatemala, El Salvador, France and Cameroon.
+The sisters continue Marguerite’s work in seven countries: Canada, United States, Japan, Honduras, Guatemala, El Salvador and Cameroon.
 They work with families and parishes, and advocate for greater social justice and the protection of the planet.